Last Updated on

 When to Call a Doctor

-While the fatigue and loss of energy for a while after birth is completely normal, it is best to call a doctor in the following circumstances:
+While the fatigue and loss of energy for a while after birthing your child is completely normal, it is best to call a doctor in the following circumstances:

 - Severe blood loss